 This post may contain affiliate links, meaning if you book or buy something through one of these links, I may earn a small commission (at no extra cost to you!).
 Please see my disclosure.

 Disclaimer: I am in no way a medical professional.
-These tips are acquired from my own experience of having severe anxiety prior to diving, having panic attacks while learning to dive, and having anxiety prior to dives.
+These tips are acquired from my experience of having severe anxiety prior to diving, panic attacks while learning to dive, and anxiety prior to diving.
 These are the methods that have worked for me.
 Please seek medical advice for your own situation.

 1. Skip Caffeine